Kaiede/docker-minecraft-bedrock-backup/README.md

       - /opt/bedrock/server:/bedrock_server
 ```

 Using this example, `/opt/bedrock/backups` on the docker host will contain the world backups.
 When docker is running as root, this folder is used to demote the service to a non-root account.
 So something like `myaccount:docker` should be the owner and group of the folder, where `myaccount` is an account with access to `/opt/bedrock/server`.
-When docker is not running as root, you will need to set UID/GID yourself (see below).

 Configuration notes:
 * The backup container should depend on the server containers, so that the server containers have a chance to fully start before any backups do.
 * Configuring the timezone is optional, but the container will use GMT if it isn't set, and timestamps/trimming of backups will not quite behave the way you expect otherwise.
 * `/var/run/docker.sock` is required to be able to safely save server data.
-Keep it.
+This path can be used as-is for docker running as root.
+But if running rootless, make sure it points to the correct `docker.sock` for your docker process.
-* `/opt/bedrock/backups` is where the world backups will be stored.
+* `/opt/bedrock/backups` is where the world backups will be stored in this example, mapped to `/backups` inside the container.
 * `/opt/bedrock/server` in this example is the folder for the dedicated bedrock server.
 A named volume would work just as well, but makes restoring backups harder.
+Should match the volume/folder used by the server you wish to back up.

 Environment Variable Notes:
 * `UID` and `GID` can be used to set a specific UID/GID for the process.
-This is recommended if automatic demotion based on the backups folder doesn't work.
+This is recommended if automatic demotion based on the backups folder doesn't work, or you don't want the docker group to own the backups folder.
 GID in this case should be the docker group so it can attach to the server containers to safely backup the data, and UID should be a user with write access to the backups folder, and read access to the server folders.
 * `BACKUP_INTERVAL` sets the timing on when to do backups.

 config.json for the above example will look like: